KC5VDJ/NAM-IGCN/README.md

-# NAM-IGN
+# NAM-IGCN
-Cyber NOS 2 NAM-LTP, The Inter-Galactic Network (IGN)
+Cyber NOS 2 NAM-LTP, The Inter-Galactic Computer Network (IGCN)

 Let's get real here, how many CDC systems did Lick buy?
 It just has to be done.